Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Results

 We compared the performance of models trained on the best performing synthetic dataset variant for each task against models trained on the real dataset.

-Synthetic requirements can match or surpass human-authored requirements in specific classification tasks (Table \ref{tab:rq4_utility}).
-For Security and Defects, the best synthetic data configurations significantly outperform human-authored requirements, with F1-score improvements of 7.8 and 15.4 percentage points respectively.
+Synthetic data can match or surpass human-authored data in specific classification tasks (Table~\ref{tab:rq3_utility}).
+For Security and Defects, the best synthetic data configurations outperform human-authored requirements, with F1-score improvements of 7.8 and 15.4 percentage points respectively.
 The improvement is most pronounced for Defects classification, where synthetic data delivers 41.4\% better F1-score performance.
-For Quality requirements, synthetic data offers stronger precision (+3.1 points) but results in a weaker F1-score (-7.9 points).
+For Quality requirements, synthetic data offers stronger precision (+3.1 points) but results in a weaker F1-score ($-$7.9 points).
 Only for Functional requirements do human-authored examples remain definitively superior, outperforming the best synthetic dataset by 9.5 percentage points in F1-score.
-These results establish synthetic requirements as a viable and often superior alternative for training classification models in RE.
-Even where synthetic data performs slightly below human-authored examples, the substantial cost savings and ability to control data distribution, volume, and linguistic properties make synthetic generation a compelling approach.
-This capability to generate high-quality training data on demand represents a significant advancement for requirement engineering workflows, enabling faster classifier development with reduced reliance on expensive manual labeling processes while maintaining competitive performance.
+These results establish that synthetic data can match or exceed human-authored data for certain classification tasks, particularly when real labeled data is limited.